Slaad: Zgotar

 Zgotar, a death slaad, appears in Scott Bennie's "Threshold of Evil" adventure in Dungeon Magazine #10.
 The primary villain of that adventure, Azurax Silverhawk, has been officially placed in the Forgotten Realms campaign setting.
 However, Zgotar also appeared in Castle Greyhawk (1987) in an adventure scenario also written by Scott Bennie.
 In addition, Azurax is called a "plane-wandering archmage" and Old Empires said he has only recently purchased his property in the Hills of Maerth.

 Reception

-Ed Greenwood considered the slaadi "worthy additions to any campaign".GameSpy author Allan Rausch described the slaadi as "remorseless reptilian killing machines", but "For many years, slaad were a joke -- because of their artwork", which showed them as "six-foot tall carnivorous frogs".
+Ed Greenwood considered the slaadi "worthy additions to any campaign".

+GameSpy author Allan Rausch described the slaadi as "remorseless reptilian killing machines", but "For many years, slaad were a joke -- because of their artwork", which showed them as "six-foot tall carnivorous frogs".
 With the Planescape setting they "were reinterpreted artistically to be less frog-like and much more fearsome".

-Shannon Applecline considered the githzerai one of the game's especially notable monsters.
+Shannon Applecline considered the slaad one of the game's especially notable monsters.